soleblaze/ansible-crostini/README.md

 ## docker

 This module will setup the docker repo and install docker.
-You will want to put your username in vars/user.yml so that the module can give your user permission to run docker commands.

 ### How to run